-7. During the mid 1980s, the Duchess lived in Amman, Jordan whilst her father worked for British Airways.
+7. During the mid 1980s, the Princess lived in Amman, Jordan whilst her father worked for British Airways.

 8. During her teenage years, Catherine attended Marlborough College, a co-educational boarding school in Wiltshire, UK.
 Princess Eugenie also attended the same boarding school.

 10. She was made editor for a day at Huffington Post UK, in 2016.
-As part of Young Minds Matter, The Duchess wrote a blog post about what she has learnt about mental health and the stigma attached to it.
+As part of Young Minds Matter, the Princess wrote a blog post about what she has learnt about mental health and the stigma attached to it.

 11. Kate was number one on Vanity Fair’s annual Best Dressed lists in 2010, 2011, 2012 and 2013.
 She also appeared on the cover in 2012.

-12. The Duchess of Cambridge has had a footwear collection named after her.
+12. The then-Duchess of Cambridge has had a footwear collection named after her.
 To mark Catherine’s 30th birthday, reality Kim Kardashian specifically designed a black quilted pump, working with ShoeDazzle UK.

 — Sophie Kardashian (@KofKARDASHIAN) January 7, 2012